-A space-age looking slide projector produced by Louis Marx
+A hand-held slide projector produced by Louis Marx

 As far as kids projectors went in the 1960's and 70's,you had a choice of 2 main products.

-Either this one produced by Louis Marx,or the "Give a Show" alternative,originated by Kenner Toys in the States and made under license here in the UK by Chad Valley.
+Or the "Give a Show" alternative,originated by USA-based Kenner Toys and made under license in the UK by Chad Valley.

-Both were simple battery-operated bits of kit that beamed a succession of single,colour stills onto any suitable surface.
+Both were simple battery-operated bits of kit that beamed a succession of colour stills onto any suitable surface.

 And Gordon Murray chose this one.

-Flashy Flickers came out later than the Give-a-Show,and was clearly just an attempt to cash-in on its success.
+Flashy Flickers came out later than the Give-a-Show version,and was clearly just an attempt to cash-in on its success.

 Although I've yet to establish it's exact timeline.